 HIGH-QUALITY EARLY LEARNING is formal and informal education delivered by qualified and fairly compensated professionals in home, center, and school settings.
 Children’s critical early years are not the time to take shortcuts, but such high-quality programs can consume 20 percent or more of a family’s annual income.
 This isn’t sustainable.

-EARLY LEARNING IS ESSENTIAL:
+EARLY LEARNING IS CRUCIAL:

 For the kids